vari-sh/RedTeamGrimoire/Doppelganger/README.md

-# 🪞 Doppelganger – Mimic the Soul, Leave No Trace
+# 🪞 Doppelganger, LSASS Dumper – Mimic the Soul, Leave No Trace
-Doppelganger is an arcane tool designed to mimic LSASS, extract its secrets, and hide them in plain sight.
+Doppelganger is an arcane tool designed to mimic and dump LSASS, extract its secrets, and hide them in plain sight.
 It builds upon the forbidden arts of HollowReaper, using hollowed processes, kernel exploits, and spectral clones to bypass protection and exfiltrate credentials with stealth.

 ![Doppelganger_logo](https://github.com/user-attachments/assets/dc6f30fb-3f7d-41aa-9455-5d7d77717fb8)